rick-field/PolyCistronFinder/README.md

 --reference_nuc_fastas [fasta file]       Fasta file for all genes in reference annotation.
 Must reside in data path.
 If provided, fasta sequences for each gene within each PPL will be written to a text file.
 --name-field [str, int]                   When extracting fasta seqeunces, use the nth ID as sequence name.
 First argument is the field to use (zero-based index), second argument is the separator in quaotation (i.e. '\t', '.', '|', etc.).
 --local_blast                             Use local NCBI BLAST to align sequences to a protein database.
---local_db                                Name of local BLAST database to use.
+--local_db [str]                          Name of local BLAST database to use.
 Must include full path or have a shell PATH variable.
 --make_local_db_fastas [fasta file]       Fasta file containing peptide sequences from which a BLAST db can be made.
+Incompatible with --local_db
 --remote_blast                            Use NCBI remote BLAST function.
 --remote_db [str]                         Database to use with remote BLAST. default = swissprot
 --evalue [float]                          Expect value cutoff for BLAST. default = 1e-20